JumaJuiceTime/CairnHack/adventures/conversions/the-waking-of-willowby-hall.md

 * 1d2 *blast* in a straight line.
 * Recharge: Leave at the highest point of an area during a thunderstorm.

-* **When Restless**: If moving quickly, Save DEX or slip in ectoplasm.
+* **When Restless**: If moving quickly, Save AGL or slip in ectoplasm.

 ### Breakfast Room
-* **When Awake**: Without taking steps to neutralize the vines, PCs must Save DEX to move quickly enough through the room to avoid the vines while simultaneously not slipping.
+* **When Awake**: Without taking steps to neutralize the vines, PCs must Save AGL to move quickly enough through the room to avoid the vines while simultaneously not slipping.
 Failure results in 1d6 STR damage per round until the vines are removed.

 ## Willowby Hall 2nd Floor
 ### Bedroom